AdguardTeam/AdguardForWindows/README.md

 # AdGuard for Windows
 > ### Disclaimer
 > * AdGuard for Windows is not an open source project.
 We use GitHub as an open bug tracker for users to see what developers are working on.
-> * Privacy policy: https://adguard.com/privacy/windows.html (Briefly: AdGuard sends only necessary, limited information, e.g. information necessary for a license check).
+> * Privacy policy: https://adguard.com/privacy/windows.html (Briefly: AdGuard sends only necessary, limited information, e.g. information required for a license check).

 AdGuard is a unique program that has all the necessary features for the best web experience.
 It combines the world's most advanced ad blocker, a whole privacy protection module and a browsing security tool — all working in any browser or app.